Sports & Fitness

 You may have heard of One Punggol, the integrated lifestyle hub housing a hawker centre, community centre, as well as a host of facilities for Punggol residents, which opened in October 2022.

-By this year, the area behind One Punggol will see the completion of the new Punggol Regional Sports Centre, built on a 10sqkm plot of land that’s bordered by Punggol Drive, Sentul Crescent, as well as the Punggol Waterway.
+By this year, the area behind One Punggol will see the completion of the new Punggol Regional Sports Centre, built on a 30-hectare plot of land that’s bordered by Punggol Drive, Sentul Crescent, as well as the Punggol Waterway.

-How to get to Punggol Sports Regional Centre?
+How to get to Punggol Regional Sports Centre?

-While it’s not at Punggol MRT/LRT Station, you can take a 10-minute walk there via covered walkway, or hop on the LRT from Punggol MRT/LRT Station.
+While it’s not at Punggol MRT/LRT Station, you can take a 10-minute walk there via a covered walkway, or hop on the LRT from Punggol MRT/LRT Station.
 It’s one stop to Sam Kee LRT Station, then a 4-minute walk.

 What can we expect when the sports hub opens?